-The two panels of Fig. 1 show that, when forecasting output growth, Diebold et al.'s (1998) test rejects the hypothesis of normality (under the maintained assumption of independence) for the ADL model with the unemploy-
+Figure 1(A,B) shows that, when forecasting output growth, Diebold, Gunther and Tay's (1998) test rejects the hypothesis of normality (under the maintained assumption of independence) for the ADL model with the unemployment rate, the BMA model, as well as

-18 For instance, models based on nominal interest rates appear to result in correctly calibrated densities for output growth, but not for inflation, except when using the Berkowitz (2001) test at short horizons.
-The simple autoregressive model appears to be a well calibrated benchmark at the one-year-ahead forecast horizon for output growth, while it fails according to the Berkowitz's (2001) test both for short-term forecasts of output growth and inflation, and in the dimension of second and higher moments of the PITs for the one-year-ahead inflation.
+18For instance, models based on nominal interest rates appear to result in correctly calibrated densities for output growth, but not for inflation, except for the Berkowitz (2001) test at short horizons.
+The simple autoregressive model appears to be well calibrated benchmark at the one-year-ahead forecast horizon for output growth, while it fails according to the Berkowitz's (2001) test for both short-term forecasts of output growth and inflation, as well as in the dimension of second and higher moments of the PITs for the oneyear-ahead inflation.